alexsonphoenix/alexsonphoenix/README.md

 ### Hi there 👋

-- 🌱 I'm a Data Analytics and Automation Consultant working in New Zealand a Bachelor of Commerce in Accounting and a minor in Data Science
+- 🌱 I'm a Data Analytics and Automation Consultant working in New Zealand.
+I had a Bachelor of Commerce in Accounting and a minor in Data Science.
 - 👯 I’m looking to collaborate on Vietnam Open Data project, reach out to me if you want to know more.
 - 🤝 I’m looking for work opportunity as **project manager and/or digital transformation lead**
 - 💬 Ask me about anything I learned, I am open to interesting conversations.